daim77/SQL_project/README.md

 ## SOLUTION
 UNITS are in the square brackets in an assignment section
+ISO3 country code added as possible future key

+**COVID**
+in the covid19_basic_differences table source - Taiwan is coded as Taiwan*, so same coding in final OUTPUT

 **wiki_working_days.py**
 This script scrap a table from wiki and saves data to MariaDB database on ENGETO server